 The indoor pool complex at Lure Lodge features a temperature-controlled pool, an atrium, a retractable skylight for warm weather, a game room, and an exercise room with a hot tub.

 Open year-round, but is closed from Jan 2nd – 16th every year for maintenance.
 Available to lodge and cottage guests.

-An outdoor, public pool is open daily Memorial Day weekend through mid-August.
+An outdoor, public pool is open daily Memorial Day weekend through August 11.
 Lifeguard-protected.
 Fee charged.

 The entire family will enjoy a day of fun and games on the tennis courts adjacent to Lure Lodge.
 Overnight guests may check out sports equipment.